mr-syedkazimraza/checkoutTest/README.md

 * Because the description field is not necessary, It should not have asterisk on it in the html form.

 ## Some useful links I used while developing this application.
-	- https://guides.railsgirls.com/install#setup-for-windows (Installing all ruby, rails,git and node.js)
+	- https://guides.railsgirls.com/install#setup-for-windows (Installing ruby, rails,git and node.js)
 	- https://guides.rubyonrails.org/getting_started.html (Getting started)
 	- https://devcenter.heroku.com/articles/getting-started-with-rails4 (Deploying on heroku)
 	- https://edgeguides.rubyonrails.org/action_controller_overview.html (Strong parameters)